ianhussey/alpha-curve/README.md

-# A excess of barely-reliable Cronbach's α values
+# An excess of barely-reliable Cronbach's α values

 ## OSF project